THE PARISH OF SAINT PAUL, NEW SOUTHGATE, LONDON

 spiritual welfare and who will pray for you and your child and encourage your child to come to church.

-They should be baptised themselves.
+They must be baptised themselves.

 Q. What’s the difference between a “baptism” and a “christening” ?